 Everyone is talking about inflammation and how bad it is for your health.
-And many consider inflammation to be at the root of most chronic disease.
-But do you know what inflammation is and why it’s so bad for you?
+And many consider it to be at the root of most chronic disease.
+But do you know what inflammation is and why it's so bad for you?

 - body aches and pains